reinhart1010/nix/docs/en/linux/switch_root.md

 layout: page
 title: linux/switch_root (English)
 description: "Use a different filesystem as the root of the mount tree."
-content_hash: c55c1342270ca7d80a695b9e81287a4bc61e5531
+content_hash: 196c45b66bd0bdd532baa8bcae6b5f0dc590a951
-last_modified_at: 2024-01-24
+last_modified_at: 2024-02-05
 tldri18n_status: 2
 ---
 # switch_root

 Use a different filesystem as the root of the mount tree.
-NOTE: switch_root will fail to function if the new root is not the root of a mount.
+Note: switch_root will fail to function if the new root is not the root of a mount.
 Use bind-mounting as a workaround.
 See also: `chroot`, `mount`.
 More information: <https://manned.org/switch_root.8>.